13 Tactics to Increase Ecommerce Sales

 Revealing a little bit about your brand and where your product came from also helps to build trust.
 Customers don’t want to buy from a faceless company.
+This is especially important if you’re a new or unknown brand.

-Make sure to feature this “about you” content on your site.
+Make sure to feature this authentic “about you” content on your site.
 Don’t just hide it in a footer link.

-2. Try to Win Back Lost Customers
+2. Win Back Lost Customers

 If the customer still hasn’t purchased, follow up again after 24 hours with a promotion to push them over the edge.

-There are plenty of tools out there to help you set up these automated emails.
+There’re plenty of tools out there to help you set up these automated emails.
 We like Conversio.

 3. Reward Loyal Customers